I'm Starting A Wine Business. Here's Why.

 I want to learn more about wine.

 The world of wine is a fascinating place, full of passionate people and interesting stories about place and heritage.
 But it’s also incredibly intimidating.
 It’s a field built around words that are hard to pronounce, concepts that are a bit abstract, and a heavy dose of pretentiousness.
 It’s this ladder element that does the industry the biggest disservice, keeping a lot of people at bay.
-In whatever way I can, I want to help change that.
-I want to build a community of liked-minded wine lovers who simply like a good glass and want to have a little fun.
+I don’t know everything about wine, but I know what I like and am open to trying new things.
+I want to build a community of liked-minded wine lovers who simply enjoy a good glass and want to have a little fun.
 Let’s see what happens!

 Corporate America kinda… sucks?

 I’ve put 20+ years into a career in editorial and copywriting.
 I’ve been laid off 4 times.
-I’ve experienced company changes that turn amazing brands into greedy landing pages begging you to Shop Now Plz Think Of Our Shareholders (but like, in a fun natural way).
+I’ve experienced corporate restructuring that turn amazing brands into greedy landing pages begging anyone to Shop Now Plz Think Of Shareholders (but like, in a fun natural way).
 I’ve had magical jobs and worked with amazing people, but I’ve also been demoralized as I’ve watched creative teams get stripped for parts by uninspiring leaders and money men who “love the work” but think an algorithm could do it better.
-I think I’m done for now.
+I think I’m done for a bit.

 I want to a champion a “Tuesday Wine” lifestyle.